Field Service Engineer II (Electron Microscopy)(Indianapolis, IN - REMOTE) at Thermo Fisher Scientific

 • Able to lift 40 lbs. without assistance

-• Ability to complete technical and specialist training
+• Successfully complete technical training and complete specialist training based on microscopes in the region

 Responsibilities